Guide:

 Can A Deep Plane Facelift Be Combined With Other Procedures?

-Yes, for a complete facial rejuvenation, deep plane facelifts can safely be done in conjunction with other facial rejuvenation procedures to target the areas it does not address on its own.
+Yes, for a complete facial rejuvenation, deep plane facelifts can be safely performed in conjunction with other facial rejuvenation procedures to target the areas it does not address on its own.
+Some of these include:

-Facial fat transfer involves removing unwanted fat from areas of the body and injecting it into areas of the face needing volume restoration.
+- Facial fat transfer: Involves removing unwanted fat from areas of the body and injecting it into areas of the face that require volume restoration.
 It can be an excellent procedure to combine with a facelift to volumize the cheeks, lips, or other features that have lost their youthful fullness.
-Dr. Ho Taghva uses nano fat grafting when addressing more delicate areas like fine lines or tear troughs.
-Dr. Ho Taghva purifies harvested fat through a specialized nano fat processing system and injects tiny particles of the nano fat as an alternative to injectable fillers with potentially fewer side effects.

-Eyelid surgery is a popular procedure to pair with a deep plane facelift, as the facelift alone does not target excess skin and fat in the eye area.
+Dr. Ho Taghva utilizes nano fat grafting when addressing more delicate areas, such as fine lines or tear troughs.
+Dr. Ho Taghva purifies harvested fat through a specialized nano fat processing system and injects tiny particles of the nano fat as an alternative to injectable fillers, with the potential benefit of fewer side effects. - Eyelid surgery (blepharoplasty) is a popular procedure to pair with a deep plane facelift, as the facelift alone does not target excess skin and fat in the eye area.
 Depending on your concerns, blepharoplasty can target your upper eyelids, lower eyelids, or both.

 During an upper blepharoplasty, plastic surgeons make a small incision along the fold of the upper lid to remove excess skin, fat, and muscle.